Where to Stay in New York: A First Timers Guide (2025)

 Other options for where to stay in New York

 The places I’ve mentioned above are all fantastic places to stay for first-timers.
-However, if you’re still torn on where to stay in New York, here are some other options.
+However, there are a few other options.

 I don’t think these are necessarily the best places to stay in New York for first-timers, but that doesn’t mean they’re a bad choice.
-Everyone has different needs and you’ll likely find the below places are much more affordable.
+Everyone has different needs, and you’ll likely find the places below to be much more affordable.

 Brooklyn

-Brooklyn is a great option for those who want to see a different side of New York and get away from Manhattan.
-Brooklyn is a large area and each neighbourhood comes with its own unique charm and character.
+Brooklyn is an excellent option for those who want to see a different side of New York and get away from Manhattan.
+Brooklyn is a large area, and each neighbourhood has its own unique charm and character.

 Queen’s (Astoria)

-Astoria can be found across the East River in Queen’s.
-This is where my best friend lives, so I’ve had the opportunity to explore the area.
-It’s a great way to experience local life in New York.
+Astoria is across the East River in Queen’s.
+My best friend lives there, so I’ve had the opportunity to explore the area.

 Astoria is in a good location to stay in NYC